ZeppelinBot/Vety/docs/docs/plugins/message-commands.md

 ## Manual command dispatch

-Knub automatically attaches a `messageCreate` listener for each plugin that registers message commands.
+Vety automatically attaches a `messageCreate` listener for each plugin that registers message commands.
 Sometimes you need more control – for example, when implementing aliases or rewriting the command content before execution.

-Use `knub.dispatchMessageCommands(message)` to run the standard dispatch pipeline manually.
+Use `vety.dispatchMessageCommands(message)` to run the standard dispatch pipeline manually.
 The helper ensures the message is processed only once by marking it internally.
 Subsequent calls (including the default event listener) do nothing.